 Final Examination.
 The work for the degree culminates in a final oral examination administered on campus.
 The examination should include: (1) a critical inquiry into the purposes, methods, and results of the investigation - not a mere recapitulation of the procedures followed - and (2) intensive questioning on areas of knowledge constituting the immediate context of the investigation.

-The final examination may not be held until the next session after satisfactorily completing the comprehensive examination; however, a student must pass the final examination no later than five years after satisfactorily completing the comprehensive examination.
-Failure to meet this deadline will result in a reexamination of the student to determine the student's qualifications for taking the final examination.
-The procedures to be followed are the same as those for the comprehensive examination.
-(See Section XII.
-K.)
+The final examination may not be held until the next session after satisfactorily completing the comprehensive examination; however, a student must pass the final examination no later than 15 sessions after satisfactorily completing the comprehensive examination.
+A session is defined as beginning in the semester subsequent to exam completion and includes summer semester, but excludes the winter session.

 Final examinations for the doctorate are open to the public.
 Members of the faculty of the Graduate College are especially invited to attend and, subject to the approval of the chair, to participate in the examination.

 The report of the final examination is due in the Graduate College office not later than 48 hours after the examination.
 The final examination will be evaluated as satisfactory or unsatisfactory.
 Two unsatisfactory votes will make the committee report unsatisfactory.
 In case of a report of unsatisfactory in the final examination, the candidate may not attempt a reexamination until the next session.
 The examination may be repeated only once, at the option of the major department.

 Examining Committees.
 The Graduate College encourages departments and programs to construct PhD examining committees which are comprised of faculty members with varying, but related, areas of expertise.